-A woman discerning our congregation must be between 18-35 years of age, have a high school diploma, have good physical, mental and emotional health, along with a pastor’s or spiritual director’s letter of recommendation.
+A woman discerning our congregation must be between 18-35 years of age, have a high school diploma, and have a sound physical, mental and emotional health.

 I came into this weekend being completely open and without expectations or reservations… what I received was a gift from God that I am still praising Him for.
 What struck me was the Sisters’ reverence for our Lord, their steadfast contemplation, dedicated love for those they serve and for one another, and loyalty to the Gospel and the Church — a blend of so much I have been searching for sometime.
 This is a very special community, and I experienced this in the little time I spent with the Sisters.
 I look forward to learning more about their love for Christ!
 Tina

 Christ took on the Dominican habit this week, not only in how I envision Him as I contemplate but also in the reality and the presence of these Sisters.
 For as much as I find myself talking “about” VERITAS, it has touched me in such an intimate way this week.
 I look forward to going back to my studies at Aquinas Institute to continue to pursue the TRUTH with the light from this joyful experience.
 This blessed and graced time spent with these beautiful women of God confirmed and deepened my love for the Dominican charism, spirituality, and family.